 Early Years of Gubbi Company

 The company was named after Sri Chennabasaveswara, the presiding deity of Gubbi and met its initial expenses with subscription raised from the public.
-The troupe, consisting of the young and enthusiastic artists of the village adapted as its first play for the stage - Kumara Ramana Kathe - a well known Yakshagana Prabandha of the time and changed it to suit the stage; but the traditional Bhagavata, the chorus (Himmela and Mummela) and all other accessories of Yakshagana
+The troupe, consisting of the young and enthusiastic artists of the village adapted as its first play for the stage - Kumara Ramana Kathe - a well known Yakshagana Prabandha of the time and changed it to suit the stage; but the traditional Bhagavata, the chorus (Himmela and Mummela) and all other accessories of Yakshagana were availed of.

 Rise to Fame for Gubbi Company